 Please note: This is an NOA members only event.
-The link to access the forum can be found in the members area of the website here.
+The recording of the forum can be found in the members area of the website here.

-The next Orthopaedic Quality Improvement (including Clinical Audit) Network (OQICAN) Learning Forum is on Tuesday 30 November,12pm – 1:30pm and will feature presentations from:
+The Orthopaedic Quality Improvement (including Clinical Audit) Network (OQICAN) Learning Forum on Tuesday 30 November, featured presentations from:

 - Effectiveness of a COVID-19 patient care pathway at an elective orthopaedic site (Wrightington Hospital)– Mr Viraj Gandbhir, International Training Fellow, Wrightington Wigan and Leigh Teaching Hospitals NHS FT